 To update your drivers with Driver Easy, just click the Scan Now button, then when it lists the drivers you need to update, click Update.
 The correct drivers will be downloaded, and you can install them – either manually through Windows or all automatically with Driver Easy Pro.

-After that, don’t forget to check if your computer powers off normally.
+After that, don’t forget to check if the computer won’t shut down problem is resolved.
 If yes, then congrats!
 But if the problem still persists, move on to Fix 2, below.